National in power

 For many, sporting contacts with apartheid South Africa became a touchstone of race relations.
 During the 1981 Springbok rugby tour, New Zealand experienced divisive unrest.
 After the tour, attention turned to domestic race relations and to the need for New Zealanders to have a better understanding of the Treaty of Waitangi.

 Māori became more assertive.
 Some, alleging breaches of the Treaty of Waitangi, wished to reclaim Māori sovereignty.
-The Waitangi Tribunal was set up in 1975 to consider their claims and to address grievances.
-In 1985, the tribunal was empowered to look at breaches of the treaty since 1840 rather than since 1975.
+The Waitangi Tribunal was set up in 1975 to consider contemporary claims and address grievances.
+In 1985, the tribunal was empowered to look at breaches of the treaty since 1840.

 Bicultural and multicultural